Tricky Woo

-Tricky Woo was a Canadian garage punk band, based in Montreal, Quebec.
+Tricky Woo was a Canadian garage punk band, based in Montreal.
 The "classic lineup" of the band consisted of vocalist and guitarist Andrew Dickson, guitarist Adrian Popovich, bass guitarist Eric Larock and drummer Patrick Conan.
 Tricky Woo released music on Sonic Unyon, Estrus Records, TeePee Records, Triple X Records, Mag Wheel, Yeah Right!
 Records and Last Gang.

 According to Julian Cope's Head Heritage site: "Unfortunately, the band became the victim of bad timing.
 They were doing pure unadulterated MC5/Stooges style rock a few years before the press in the U.K. gave attention to bands like The Datsuns and The Hives in the early 2000s."

 History

 Originally formed in 1996 by Andrew Dickson, Sasha Roiz (drums) and Jon Fazakerley (bass), the band released their debut album Rock and Roll Music, Part 1 in 1997 on VICE Magazine's SSG Records.
 Adrian Popovich soon joined on second guitar and Eric Larock took over bass duties for their follow up album The Enemy is Real.
 Pat Conan replaced Roiz on the drums for the band's critically acclaimed third album Sometimes I Cry.

 In 1999 the band performed in Toronto with Danko Jones and The New Meanies.
 Their 1999 album Sometimes I Cry was a nominee for Best Alternative Album at the Juno Awards of 2000.

 Their song "Easy" was featured in the Buffy the Vampire Slayer episode "The Zeppo".

 After recording a self-titled EP, Popovich left the band in 2000, and the band released the more southern rock-oriented Les Sables Magiques in 2001 before breaking up in 2002.
 The band members subsequently participated in a new project, Soft Canyon, which also included former members of Local Rabbits.

 Dickson, Popovich and Larock reunited with new drummer Sayers in 2004 for a cross-Canada tour, and the band followed up with the NWOBHM-inspired album First Blush in 2005, with Alex Crowe replacing Larock who then joined Starvin Hungry.
 Tricky Woo was actively recording music through 2006, producing at least two songs, "Disenchanted Angel", and "Tighten the Noose", which would remain unreleased until 2015.

 "Tighten the Noose" would end up being the last song ever recorded by Tricky Woo, as the band entered a period of inactivity during which time Dickson formed the band Mongrels.